Jo-Pan/sys6018-competition-twitter-sentiment/README.md

 # the reflection questions
 1. Who might care about this problem and why?
+Public relation department in companies dealing with self-driving cars might care about this problem, because it represents public's perception and helps tailoring their marketing message.

 2. Why might this problem be challenging?
+Twitter can represent some groups of people's opinions.
+This does not include many elderlies' and non-frequent-twitter-users' opinions.

 3. What other problems resemble this problem?
+Sentiment analysis for election candidates.
+Sentiment analysis with customers' comments.